The Boys on the Bus

-The Boys on the Bus (1973) is author Timothy Crouse's seminal non-fiction book detailing life on the road for reporters covering the 1972 United States presidential election.
+The Boys on the Bus (1973) is a non-fiction book by author Timothy Crouse detailing life on the road for reporters covering the 1972 United States presidential election.

 The book was one of the first treatises on pack journalism ever to be published, following in the footsteps of Gay Talese's 1969 "fly on the wall" look into the New York Times called The Kingdom and the Power.

 The Boys on the Bus evolved out of several articles Crouse had written for Rolling Stone.
-When released, the book became a best-seller and is still in print today, often being used as a standard text in many university journalism courses.
+When released, the book became a best-seller.